cynepton/netflix-clone/README.md

     This renders the Jumbotron SubTitle H2 header within the Jumbotron Pane.
 5. `Jumbotron.Image` defined in the Jumbotron [`Index.js` file](./src/components/jumbotron/index.js).
     This renders the Jumbotron Image within the Jumbotron Pane.

+The CSS styles for the Jumbotron are located in the [`Jumbotron.js`](./src/components/jumbotron/styles/jumbotron.js) file.
+The Styled-Components library is used for the styling.